-You'll need to visit your doctor periodically to make sure that the pulse generator is working correctly and that it hasn't shifted out of position.
-Check with your doctor before having any medical tests, such as magnetic resonance imaging (MRI), which might interfere with your device.
+You'll need to visit your health care provider periodically to make sure that the pulse generator is working correctly and that it hasn't shifted out of position.
+Check with your health care provider before having any medical tests, such as an MRI.
+The test might interfere with the device.

-If you had the device implanted for epilepsy, it's important to understand that vagus nerve stimulation isn't a cure for epilepsy.
-Most people with epilepsy won't stop having seizures or taking epilepsy medication altogether after the procedure.
-But many will have fewer seizures, up to 20 to 50 percent fewer.
-Seizure intensity may lessen as well.
+If you had the device implanted for epilepsy, it's important to understand that vagus nerve stimulation isn't a cure.
+Most people with epilepsy won't stop having seizures.
+They'll also likely continue taking epilepsy medicine after the procedure.
+But many might have fewer seizures — up to 50% fewer.
+The seizures also may be less intense.

 It can take months or even a year or longer of stimulation before you notice any significant reduction in seizures.
-Vagus nerve stimulation may also shorten the recovery time after a seizure.
-People who've had vagus nerve stimulation to treat epilepsy may also experience improvements in mood and quality of life.
+Vagus nerve stimulation also may shorten the recovery time after a seizure.
+People who have had vagus nerve stimulation to treat epilepsy may experience improvements in mood and quality of life.

-Research is still mixed on the benefits of implanted vagus nerve stimulation for the treatment of depression.
-Some studies suggest the benefits of vagus nerve stimulation for depression accrue over time, and it may take at least several months of treatment before you notice any improvements in your depression symptoms.
+Research on the benefits of implanted vagus nerve stimulation for the treatment of depression is ongoing.
+Some studies suggest the benefits of vagus nerve stimulation for depression build over time.
+It may take at least several months of treatment before you notice any improvements in depression symptoms.
 Implanted vagus nerve stimulation doesn't work for everybody, and it isn't intended to replace traditional treatments.

 Some health insurance carriers may not pay for this procedure.

-Studies of implanted vagus nerve stimulation as a treatment for conditions such as Alzheimer's disease, headaches and rheumatoid arthritis have been too small to draw any definitive conclusions about how well it may work for those problems.
+Studies of implanted vagus nerve stimulation as a treatment for conditions such as Alzheimer's disease, rheumatoid arthritis, inflammatory bowel conditions and heart failure have been too small to draw any definitive conclusions.
 More research is needed.